grafana/mimir-proxies/scripts/block-rewriting/README.md

 Usage: thanos-parallel.sh [workdir] [todelete yaml file]

 Operates on a workdir containing tsdb blocks.
 Will run thanos in parallel, deleting series according to the todelete file.
+Assumes that block-rewrite.sh is in the same directory.